FullByte/FullByte.github.io/docs/about/life/reflect.md

 ## Goals

-### What went well?

-- What was I most proud of?
-- When was I most happy?
-Why?
-- What was my biggest win?
-- What went better than expected?
-- What did I spend the most time on?
-- How did I spend my time best?
-- What was my area of highest contribution?
-- Who impacted me the most?
-Thank them.

-Answer these three questions questions ...

-- What went well?
-Why?
-- Where did I make the most progress?
-What Steps did I take?
-- What did I learn?

-... for each of these three categories:

-- Health (mental, physical)
-- Wealth (career, investments)
-- Relationships (love, friendships, interactions)

-### What went poorly?

-- What action am I least proud of?
-Why?
-- What was my biggest loss?
-- What made me miserable?
-How?
-- What makes me most anxious?
-How?
-- What went worse than expected?
-- What held me back from doing what I want?
-- What are the three worst things that happened?

-Answer these three questions questions for each answer of the last question:

-- What didn't go well and how could it have been avoided?
-- Where did I make negative progress?
-What happened to cause it?
-- What did I learn?

-### Vision

-With these three topics in mind what does the ideal near future look like?

-- Health (mental, physical)
-- Wealth (career, investments)
-- Relationships (love, friendships, interactions)
+=== "EN"

     Answer the following questions about the ideal near future:

     - What of type of Person am I?
 Who do I want to become?
     - What do I value the most?
 What are my top priorities?
     - What drives me?
 What gets me motivated?
     - What is my area of highest contribution?
     - What do I say no to?
 What is essential to me?
 How can I stay focused on that?
     - What do I spend the most time with?
 Who/what will I avoid from now?
     - What is the one big thing I will achieve?

-Based on the questions, break down your big goal:
+    Based on what you answered in the questions above, break down your big goal:

-- To the next quarterly goal (review every 3 months)
+    - To what goal you want to achieve in the next three months.
-- Define habits and actions to achieve the quarterly goal
+    - Define habits and actions to achieve that goal in three months.

+    Every three months, reflect on your goals:

+    - What was I most proud of? / What action am I least proud of?
+Why?
+    - When was I most happy?
+Why? / What was my biggest loss?
+    - What was my biggest win? / What made me miserable?
+How?
+What makes me most anxious?
+How?
+    - What went better than expected? / What are the three worst things that happened?
+    - What did I spend the most time on? / What went worse than expected?
+    - How did I spend my time best? / What held me back from doing what I want?
+    - What was my area of highest contribution?
+    - Who impacted me the most?
+Thank them.

+    Then set a new goal for the next three months.

+=== "DE"

+    Beantworte die folgenden Fragen über deine ideale Zukunft:

+    - Was für ein Mensch bin ich?
+Wer möchte ich werden?
+    - Worauf lege ich am meisten Wert?
+Was sind meine obersten Prioritäten?
+    - Was treibt mich an?
+Wodurch werde ich motiviert?
+    - Was ist der Bereich, in dem ich den größten Beitrag leiste?
+    - Wozu sage ich Nein?
+Was ist für mich wesentlich?
+Wie kann ich mich darauf konzentrieren?
+    - Womit verbringe ich die meiste Zeit?
+Wen/was werde ich von nun an meiden?
+    - Was ist die eine große Sache, die ich erreichen will?

+    Basierend auf den Antworten der obigen Fragen, formuliere ein großes Ziel bzw. das wichtigste Ziel:

+    - Welches Ziel willst du in den nächsten drei Monaten erreichen?
+    - Definiere Gewohnheiten und Maßnahmen, um dieses Ziel in drei Monaten zu erreichen.

+    Reflektiere alle drei Monate über deine Ziele:

+    - Worauf war ich am meisten stolz? / Auf welche Aktion bin ich am wenigsten stolz?
+Und warum?
+    - Wann war ich am glücklichsten?
+Und warum? / Was war mein größter Verlust?
+    - Was war mein größter Gewinn? / Was hat mich unglücklich gemacht?
+Wie?
+Was macht mich am meisten ängstlich?
+Inwiefern?
+    - Was lief besser als erwartet? / Was sind die drei schlimmsten Dinge, die passiert sind?
+    - Wofür habe ich die meiste Zeit aufgewendet? / Was lief schlechter als erwartet?
+    - Wie habe ich meine Zeit am besten verbracht? / Was hat mich davon abgehalten, das zu tun, was ich wollte?
+    - Was war der Bereich, in dem ich den größten Beitrag geleistet habe?
+    - Wer hat mich am meisten beeinflusst?
+Bedanke dich bei dieser Person.

+    Dann stecke dir ein neues Ziel für die nächsten drei Monate.

-## Yearly
+## Yearly Review

 Questions are from [40-questions by kepano](https://github.com/kepano/40-questions)